-What would residents in your neighborhood do for housing if they were unable to return to their homes?
+What would residents of your neighborhood do for housing if their homes were uninhabitable?

-What would you do if an earthquake or other emergency forced you and the people you know to remain at work or school for several hours or days?
+What would you do if an earthquake or another emergency forced you and the people you know to remain at work or school for several hours or days?

-This ESP Focus Sheet provides information that will help you find other shelter options.
-Planning for emergency shelter is the next step in getting ready for future earthquakes or other disasters.
+This ESP Focus sheet provides information that will help you find other shelter options.
+Planning for emergency shelter is the next step in getting ready for future emergencies.

-Future ESP Focus Sheets will show other aspects of developing your emergency plan and response program.
+Future ESP Focus sheets will show other aspects of developing your emergency plan and response program.